Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Renormalisation Group for Gravity

-Once a fixed point candidate has been found consistently up to order $N = 36$, we further check its viability by studying convergence of couplings, and the stability and convergence of scaling exponents, and discard those which turn out to be unstable, have unnaturally large relevant or irrelevant eigenvalues, or show other inconsistencies.
 This second step eliminates the 20 fixed point candidates termed "tertiary", including two fixed point candidates very close to the ``secondary" ones which are not visible in Fig.~\ref{scatter}.
 Hence, we are left with the primary Riemann fixed point and two secondary fixed points, highlighted by a red and a magenta arrow in Fig.~\ref{scatter}.
 These fixed points are then computed to even higher approximations as discussed below.
-For ease of reference, we denote the three remaining fixed points as $\text{FP}_4^{0.055}$, $\text{FP}_4^{0.269}$, and $\text{FP}_3^{0.271}$, where the lower index states the number of relevant eigendirections, and the upper index states the value for the coupling $\lambda_0$.
-We also refer to $\text{FP}_4^{0.055}$ as the primary Riemann fixed point whose properties are analysed in more depth in Secs.~\ref{sec:mainfp} and~\ref{universality}.
-The analysis and discussion of the secondary Riemann fixed points $\text{FP}_4^{0.269}$ and $\text{FP}_3^{0.271}$ is relegated to Sec.\ref{sec:2ndphyfp}.
+For ease of reference, we denote the three remaining fixed points as FP$_{4s}$, FP$_4$, and FP$_3$, where the integer states the number of relevant eigendirections, and the subscript ``$s$'' distinguishes the more strongly coupled fixed point of the two with four relevant directions.
+Occasionally, we also refer to FP$_{4s}$ as the ``primary'' Riemann fixed point whose properties are analysed in more depth in Secs.~\ref{sec:mainfp} and~\ref{universality}.
+The analysis and discussion of the secondary Riemann fixed points FP$_4$ and FP$_3$ is relegated to Sec.\ref{sec:2ndphyfp}.